-Trump tweets video with 'white power' chant then deletes it
+US President Donald Trump tweets video with 'white power' chant then deletes it

-President Donald Trump on Sunday tweeted approvingly of a video showing one of his supporters chanting "white power," a racist slogan associated with white supremacists.
+US President Donald Trump on Sunday tweeted approvingly of a video showing one of his supporters chanting "white power," a racist slogan associated with white supremacists.

-He later deleted the tweet and the White House said the president had not heard "the one statement" on the video.
+He later deleted the tweet and the White House said the President had not heard "the one statement" on the video.

 Read More